nurblieh/machine-learning/wine-quality/README.md

 ## Non-linear
 It's possible a non-linear model could provide some improvement due to interaction between features.
 Rather than generating a polynomial mapping of the features, I'll cook up a small neural network implementation for the practice and see if that helps.

+**Update** I wrote `costFunctionNN.m` and trained a 3-layer neural network.
+After hundreds of iterations it can outperform the closed form solution (`normalEqn`).
+I haven't attempted to tweak any of the knobs yet (eg, lambda, hidden layer dimensions).
+More on those results later.

 ## Multi-Classification
 Bucketing the numerical ratings into a few classes (eg, Low; Avg; High) should yield good accuracy and is probably more realistic.
 The 100 pt scale that most wines are rated on has always seemed ludicracy to me, but I'm no [Supertaster](https://en.wikipedia.org/wiki/Supertaster).
 No code submitted for this yet.